 - Request a free donation pick-up!
 We’ll come to your home for FREE and pick up your donation.
 Call Hector Vazquez at 970-618-1666 to schedule an appointment.

-If you are planning a remodel to your home and would like to donate furniture, as well as items such as appliances and cabinets that require skilled removal, Habitat can help with this as well.
-This type of donation typically involves some effort on the part of your contractor to detach the items and have them ready for pick-up.
+If you are planning a remodel of your home and would like to donate furniture, as well as items such as appliances and cabinets that require skilled removal, this type of donation typically involves some effort on the part of your contractor to detach the items and have them ready for Habitat to pick-up.
 If necessary, under certain conditions, we can provide a crew to do light extraction.
 Call Hector Vazquez at 970-618-1666 to schedule an evaluation of your project.

 III.
 Demo or salvage